-In this paper, we consider the inverse map that lifts a system from spacetime to twistor space through $\PS$ which we refer to as the inverse Penrose transform.
+In this paper, we consider the inverse map, i.e. the map that lifts a system from spacetime to twistor space (through $\PS$), which we refer to as the inverse Penrose transform.
 One of the advantages of this approach is that we can start with a covariant action (if available) that has all the desired properties of a field theory in spacetime.
 Hence, the outcome from the opposite direction, i.e. from twistor space to spacetime, is guaranteed to be covariant.
-To study the inverse map, we first revisit the cases of (supersymmetric) self-dual Yang-Mills \cite{Chalmers:1996rq} and (supersymmetric) Yang-Mills \cite{Boels:2006ir}.
+To study the inverse map, we first revisit the cases of self-dual Yang-Mills \cite{Chalmers:1996rq} and Yang-Mills \cite{Boels:2006ir}.
 Then, we study the higher-spin extension of (self-dual) Yang-Mills \cite{Krasnov:2021nsq}.
-It is important to note that while the covariant action for SDYM has been known for a long time, the covariant actions for SDGRA \cite{Krasnov:2016emc} and the higher-spin extensions of SDYM and SDGRA with the right degrees of freedom have only been discovered recently, see \cite{Krasnov:2021nsq}.
-This resolves a general belief that SDGRA and theories with higher spins in flat space can only be written consistently in the light-cone gauge.
-A common feature of all those theories is that they have only cubic interactions in flat space with two fields of the same-sign helicities, and another field with opposite helicity that plays the role of a Lagrangian multiplier.
+It is important to note that while the covariant action for SDYM has been known for a long time, the covariant action for SDGRA \cite{Krasnov:2016emc,Krasnov:2021cva} and the higher-spin extensions of SDYM and SDGRA with the correct degrees of freedom have only been obtained recently, see \cite{Krasnov:2021nsq}.
+It resolves a general belief that one can only consistently write down higher spin theories in flat spacetime in the light-cone gauge.
+A common feature of these theories is that they have only cubic interactions in flat spacetime with two fields of the same-sign helicities, and another with opposite helicity plays the role of a Lagrangian multiplier.